 I’m going to buy cute pajamas.

-I wear cute pajamas to bed, even when I’m sleeping alone.
-This is because my relationship status doesn’t change my value — so the way I treat myself when I’m alone should be no different than how I treat myself when I’m in a relationship.
-If putting on nice pajamas before bed makes me feel good and happy about my body, it’s worth doing.
+Each night, I wear cute pajamas to bed, (even if I’m sleeping alone).
+This is because my relationship status doesn’t change my value — so the way I take care of myself when I’m alone should be no different than how I treat myself when I’m in a relationship.
+If massaging my skin with body butter and putting on nice pajamas before bed makes me feel good and happy about my body, it’s worth doing.

 It’s easy to work out because people say you should, wear the clothes that people say you should, and judge your body the way people say you should.
 It’s less easy to embrace a positive body image — but I’m going to make it happen.
 This year, I propose that you do the same.
 Instead of saying you’re “not going to buy that dress until you lose 10 pounds” or that you’re “going to do as many sit-ups as it takes to get a flat stomach,” take some fashion risks, find a class at the gym that you love, practice moderation in your food choices, and be happy with how you look right now.
 It doesn’t mean there isn’t room for improvement — I’ll never stop challenging myself — but it means finding peace and contentment with who we are and who we’re becoming.